KernFerm/Bubbles-Auto-SO-Bot/README.md

 # 🚀 Bubbles Auto Shoutout Bot 🎉

 ## What is Bubbles Auto Shoutout Bot?
-Bubbles Auto Shoutout Bot is a powerful and automated Twitch bot designed to enhance engagement in your chat by automatically giving shoutouts to streamers who participate in your channel.
+Bubbles Auto Shoutout Bot is a powerful and automated Twitch bot designed to enhance engagement in your chat by automatically giving shoutouts to streamers/viewers/followers who participate in your channel.
 This bot helps promote other streamers and fosters a supportive Twitch community by recognizing active chatters and encouraging networking.

 ### ✨ Features:
 - 🤖 **Automatic Shoutouts:** No need for manual commands—streamers get an automatic shoutout when they chat.